kolayne/embedded-adv/visionfive2/README.md

 # 2. Add a line such as `/bin/sh` or `exec /bin/sh` to run the shell for manual intervention.
 $ find . | cpio -H newc --create | gzip -9 --stdout > ../initramfs.cpio.gz  # Create the new initramfs archive
 ```

+The file `initramfs.cpio.gz` now contains your patched initramfs, which you can load
+following the steps described before.
+Note that `image.fit` was not updated, so loading
+the initramfs file directly is necessary (see the instructions above).